 The glue on the tape is so strong that it can hold the fabric in its place for months.

-However, the method is temporary, and it is not recommended for the long term.
+However, the method is temporary and not recommended for the long term.

 You can use double-sided tape to fix the headliner for a few days.